 The village of Beynac et Cazenac can be reached on foot along the riverside footpath.
 Its steep, cobbled streets lead up to the clifftop Château de Beynac.
 Once there, the views along the Dordogne valley are stunning.
 On a hot day, ask at reception for directions to the hidden footpath via the troglodyte caves.
 Barge trips are available on the river in replicas of the original trading boats, and fishing and swimming are possible from a beach 200 m. from the site.
 The immediate area has many historic sites, perhaps the best known being the painted caves at Lascaux.

-Two high quality and very clean toilet blocks are well equipped with a mixture of preset and controllable showers, some washbasins in cabins, baby room and facilities for disabled visitors.
+Two high quality and very clean toilet blocks are well equipped with a mixture of preset and controllable showers, some washbasins in cabins, baby room and accessible facilities.
 Laundry room.
 Motorhome service point.
 Fridge hire.
 Bar.
 Heated swimming pool and paddling pool.
 TV room for major events only.
 Play areas.
 Direct river access.
 Fishing.
 WiFi (free).

 Site is 500 m. southeast of Beynac et Cazenac on the southern side of the D703.Link to campsite location map on google

 Decimal Degrees (DD)